jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 #### Layers

-Each vertex can be influanced by up to 4 bones.
+Each vertex can be influenced by up to 4 bones.
 Typically the first bone (or Layer) is the primary driver of the vertices mapped to the bone.
 This is why we have only **Layer 1** selected by default.
 If you find that not all vertices are getting colliders generated, you might want to experiment with adding layers by checking them before hitting **Generate Colliders**.